 Stuxnet is a virus that was discovered in June 2010.
-While it spread to almost any computer without prejudice, it only caused issues with infected Siemens industrial equipment and software that was running on a Windows system.
+While it spread to almost any computers without prejudice, it only caused issues with infected Siemens industrial equipment and software running on a Windows system.

 For more information about Stuxnet, watch the documentary Zero Days.